-- Availability: Aftermarket parts are being manufactured even if the vehicle’s fit has been discontinued and is no longer sold.
-As long as people continue driving them hence need parts for them someone will produce them.
-Also most auto repair shops have aftermarket parts available which gives you more options when choosing a repair shop.
+- Availability: Availability of aftermarket parts are being manufactured even if the vehicle’s fit has been discontinued and is no longer sold.
+As long as people continue driving them and hence need parts for them someone will produce them.
+Also, most auto repair shops have aftermarket parts available which gives you more options when choosing a repair shop.

 Cons of aftermarket parts:

 - Variation in Quality: Have you ever heard of “you get what you pay for?”
 While searching for aftermarket parts online, if you see a price that is too good to be true, chances are that the quality of aftermarket parts is being compromised and lower-quality materials are most likely being used.
 Make sure you buy aftermarket auto parts from brands you know or that are recommended by a mechanic you trust even if these cost a little more.